Zumpango

-Zumpango is a municipality located to northeastern part of the state of Mexico in Zumpango Region.
-It lies directly north of the Mexico City within the Greater Mexico City urban area.
-The city of Zumpango lies near Lake Zumpango, the last of the five interconnected lakes which covered much of the Valley of Mexico in the pre Hispanic period.
-The name Zumpango is derived from the Nahuatl word “Tzompanco” which means string of scalps.
+Zumpango is a municipality located in the northeastern part of the state of Mexico in Zumpango Region.
+It lies directly north of Mexico City within the Greater Mexico City urban area.
+The municipal seat, Zumpango de Ocampo, lies near Lake Zumpango, the last of the five interconnected lakes which covered much of the Valley of Mexico in the pre Hispanic period.
+The name Zumpango is derived from the Nahuatl word "Tzompanco" which means string of scalps.